mapbox/vector-tile-spec/1.0.2-draft/README.md

 ## 3. Internal structure

-A vector tile may consist of one or more named layers and containing one or more features.
+A vector tile SHOULD consist of one or more named layers.

+A layer MUST contain a field describing its name and a version of the vector tile spec from which it was created.
+A layer  MUST also contain one or more features.
+A layer MAY contain one or more sets of feature attributes.

 Features MAY contain an `id` and `tags` (attributes) and MUST contain either a `geometry` (either point, linestring, or polygon) or a `raster` field.
 A feature SHALL NOT contain both a `raster` and a `geometry` field.
 If a feature has a `geometry` field it MUST also have a `type` field to describe the `geometry`.